Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 Here are some of the challenges you can run into when transcribing meetings and other events that involve several people:

-• People may be speaking over each another and interrupt each other.
+- People may be speaking over each other, and interrupt each other.

 Identifying speakers